sleepyjoeyu/ansible-in-azure/README.md

 The secret is entered in the above image but is shown as "Encrypted"

+## Azure SDK for Tower

+You may need to install the Azure Python SDK into Tower.
+Here is how that is doen:

+Log into your tower instance, and gain root access.

+Open the Python VirtualEnv:

+| source /var/lib/awx/venv/ansible/bin/activate

+You will see a prompt with a (venv) prefix such as: (ansible) [root@tower-3 ~]#

+Now issue the following commands

+| umask 0022

+| pip install ansible[azure]

+| deactivate

+| exit

+Tower will now be able to use the APIs within the Azure Infrastructure

 ## Credits

 Jason Horn did an excellent job of outlining the credentials process, and I lifted his technique here: